Spend the Day in Glen Ellyn, Illinois

 - Start the day with coffee and a muffin at Blackberry Market.
 Grab a seat outside in the sunshine.

 - Walk down the street across the train tracks to String Theory.
 We specialize in yarns that are socially responsible and environmentally friendly, so we have many of the same things you would find at a fiber festival.
-We have "farm yarns" like Feederbrook, Peace Fleece and Harrisville Nightshades.
+We have "farm yarns" like Feederbrook, Mota and Harrisville Nightshades.
 We also have Plied North Ave and Penn Ave. which is the best kind of cross between a farm yarn and a handpainted luxury.
-We have LOTS of indie dyers, including local dyer Sister Ananse.
-You've probably seen our Dream in Color or Manos before, but how about Handspun Hope or Blu Fiber?
+We have LOTS of indie dyers, including Laneras, Keenan Yarn and local dyer Sister Ananse and .
+You might have seen our Dream in Color or Manos before, but how about Handspun Hope or Misha & Puff?
 Plan to spend some time looking around.

 - Now it is time for lunch.
 I recommend A Toda Madre - soooo good.